-They are low to the ground with a low center of gravity.
+They are low to the ground with a low centre of gravity.
 This makes them safer to drive for kids.

 They are easy to learn and handle, and hence are more suitable as toys for kids as well as for beginners.

-Important factors like the maximum speed of the toy, safety features setup by the toy manufacturers, sturdiness of the frame, minimum age required to play with it, type of engine of the are to be considered while purchasing good go karts for kids.
+Important factors like the maximum speed of the toy, safety features set up by the toy manufacturers, sturdiness of the frame, the minimum age required to play with it, type of engine of the are to be considered while purchasing good go karts for kids.

 Below are a list of common questions.

 Are My Children Old Enough to Ride a Toy Go Kart?

 While the recommended age by most toy manufacturers is 8 years and above, parents can make a conscious decision based on how safe they feel about their kids playing with it.